EdgyGuy19/IMAGI/README.md

 # or with long options:
 imagi results --json ./output/task-1/compiled/json_files

-# Grade assignments using the AI API and post feedback to GitHub
+# Generate feedback for assignments using the AI API and post feedback to GitHub
 # Using default OpenAI model:
-imagi grade -j ./output/task-1/compiled/json_files -o ./feedback
+imagi generate -j ./output/task-1/compiled/json_files -o ./feedback
 # Using Google Gemini model:
-imagi grade -j ./output/task-1/compiled/json_files -o ./feedback -m gemini
+imagi generate -j ./output/task-1/compiled/json_files -o ./feedback -m gemini
 # or with long options:
-imagi grade --json ./output/task-1/compiled/json_files --output ./feedback --model gemini
+imagi generate --json ./output/task-1/compiled/json_files --output ./feedback --model gemini
 # (On Arch Linux, this requires a virtual environment.
 On other systems, you can modify github_api.rs to use system Python)

-# Interactive prompts during grading:
+# Interactive prompts during feedback generation:
 # For each student, you'll see:
 #   1. Generated AI feedback (using student.txt prompt by default)
 #   2. Prompt: "Would you like to create a GitHub issue for this student? [y/n]"